gregory-m/nanit/README.md

 This is sleepless night induced pet project to restream Nanit Baby Monitor live stream for local viewing.

+This is fork of long time not updated https://gitlab.com/adam.stanek/nanit.

 ## Features

 - Restreaming of live feed to local RTMP server